-These seven institutions, each possessing an educational mandate, inventively blend the natural sciences, environmental awareness, and entertainment to create high-level recreational experiences.
-Rallying both young and old, they were designed to convey to the public a wealth of knowledge.
-The Space for Life invites citizens to participate in a veritable co-creation project leading to a collective—and sustainable—awareness of the importance of nature in our lives, with each visitor leaving as a potential ambassador of environmental protection.
+January 20, 2014 ─ In Montréal, seven institutions, each with an educational mandate, inventively blend the natural sciences, environmental awareness, and entertainment to create high-level recreational experiences.
+Rallying both young and old, they were designed to convey a wealth of knowledge to the public at large.

-The Biodôme is the only place on earth where, in one single visit, you can experience five typical ecosystems of the Americas: 1,500 plant species and 250 animal species anticipate your arrival.
-Anaconda, piranha, beaver, porcupine, winter skate, penguin... you'll see all kinds of creatures, and this, in climatic temperatures ranging from 2 to 28°C. What an extraordinary journey!
+In one single visit, you can experience five typical ecosystems of the Americas: 1,500 plant species and 250 animal species anticipate your arrival in climatic temperatures ranging from 2°C to 28°C.

-The Botanical Garden is where flora creates enchanting landscapes for your senses.
-With some 22,000 species and cultivars, 30 outdoor theme gardens, 10 exhibition greenhouses, the Tree House, and the arboretum, it offers several interesting delights all year round for experiences rich in scents and colours.
+With some 22,000 species and cultivars, 30 outdoor theme gardens, 10 exhibition greenhouses, the Tree House, and the arboretum, the Botanical Garden offers several interesting delights all year round.

 Université de Montréal Biodiversity Centre

-Under its impressive geodesic dome, a masterpiece of architecture, the Biosphere, Environment Museum raises awareness of major climate issues.
+Under the architectural masterpiece of its impressive geodesic dome, the Biosphere Environment Museum raises awareness of major climate issues.
 Informative and entertaining, its exhibitions and activities educate visitors about the importance of the responsible use of our natural resources in an inspiring venue.

 The Ecomuseum Zoo invites you to a rendez-vous with more than one hundred animal species from the St. Lawrence Valley, including several vulnerable or endangered species.